satsie/bitcoin-notez/bitcoin-core-development/git-guide.md

 Next add the changes to the staging area: `git add $some_file_name`

 Once all the changes have made it to the staging area, use `git commit --fixup $some_commit_hash`.
-This will create a new commit that fixes up another one <TODO: check the git docs for a better description of this>
+This will create a new commit that fixes up another one <!-- TODO: check the git docs for a better description of this -->

 Now we have a new commit with the edits, but we don't want it to be separate.
 We want it to be part of the original commit.
 To do that we need to rebase.